bkielbasa/developer20/content/post/top-level-logging/index.md

 }
 ```

-We use the logger independly in the service level to let know about a potential corner case that's ignored.
-One one hand, it make sense.
-We don't want to return an error because our logic is prepared for such edge case.
+We use the logger independently in the service level to let it become known about a potential corner case that's ignored.
+On the one hand, it makes sense.
+We don't want to return an error because our logic is prepared for such an edge case.
 On the other hand, we're doing two things:

 * we add an uncesessary dependency to a service that doesn't really require it
 * we're making this edge case harder to test

 The last point may be the most controversial.
 How is it harder to test?
-All we have to do is provide values to `param1` and `param2` that it will product `result =0` and check if the method returns a `nil`.
+All we have to do is provide values to param1 and param2 that will produce the result =0 and check if the method returns a nil.
 And yes, you'll be right.
-I showed you a simple case but imagine that this `if` statement is hidden somewhere deeper and to make sure that you're covering the right `return nil` case, you have to check it manually.
-What's more, someone may add another check **before** our target `if` statement.
-It may lead to a situation where our test still passes but it lies about which condition returns the `nil`.
+I showed you a simple case but imagine that if this statement is hidden somewhere deeper and to make sure that you're covering the right return nil case, you have to check it manually.
+What's more, someone may add another check **before** our target if statement.
+It may lead to a situation where our test still passes but it gives false information about which condition returns the nil.

 ```go
 func (s myService) Operation(ctx context.Context, param1, param2 int) error {